alexmczhang/talk2bq/readme.md

+### Update on 2023-09-14
+- add the chart plot feature
+- Run 2nd sample input 'In the 2008/2009 season, who are the top 10 teams in terms of goals scored?'
+- Click "Show Bar Plot" button

 ## Ask BiqQuery

 This demo is to showcase answering questions on a tabular data available in Big Query using Vertex PALM LLM & Langchain.